 Chief Conversation Architect

 Kate is a mother, sister, friend and engaged community member.
-She has a MSc. in biology and works as a Senior Environmental Assessment Officer for the Mackenzie Valley Review Board.
+She has a MSc. in biology, is an accredited Project Manager (PMP), and works as a Senior Environmental Assessment Officer for the Mackenzie Valley Review Board.
 She is a passionate environmental assessment practitioner, with over five years of progressively increasing responsibility and experience working in Canada’s north.
 She has worked to promote sound environmental stewardship in both industry and regulatory settings.
 Kate's current professional focus includes culturally appropriate and effective community engagement, meaningfully incorporating well-being and sustainability into environmental assessment and the use of gender-based analysis in impact assessment.
 In her spare time, Kate loves walking her two dogs, puttering around her yard and making beautiful music with her band.

 Connie is a sister, friend, partner, and athlete.
 She has a public practice CPA designation and serves her community through work with the government and volunteer organizations.
 Connie has served as Treasurer on multiple not-for-profit boards, providing strategic and operational financial insights and advice.
 She is passionate about empowering individuals and organizations with education in financial literacy.
 Connie marries her work with life through her curiosity, pursuing a breadth of adventures like competing internationally in Ultimate, hiking the Rockies with her dog and sister, and throwing non functional clay pieces as a beginner potter.